Prerequisites

 After installation, you’re ready to:

-1. Initialize your providers with vibekit init
+1. Configure settings with vibekit

 For a quick overview of all commands, see the Quick Reference.